Quantum Network: Security Assessment and Key Management: Utility optimization and key management

 \section{Utility optimization and key management}

 When maximizing the security of the network in the previous section, we essentially assume that the key from QKD is sufficient for encryption.
 While in a practical quantum network, the amount of key is usually limited since QKD is normally far slower than classical communication.
-In this section, we consider the scenario where the quantum key is a limited source and there are multiple communication tasks.
+In this section, we consider the scenario where the quantum key is a limited source for multiple communication tasks.
 The problem becomes how to optimize certain network metrics through key management, data scheduling, and routing.
-For instance, we need to evaluate the encrypted data transmission capacity of a quantum network, i.e., how much data can be transmitted within a unit time.
+For instance, we need to evaluate the encrypted data transmission capacity of a quantum network, i.e., how much data can be transmitted within a unit of time.
 Here, we borrow techniques in a classical energy harvesting network \cite{Longbo2013Utility}.
 The main difference is that the key (corresponding to the energy in an energy harvesting network) is defined over channels rather than nodes, which leads to different target functions and constraints in our optimization problem.
+In this section, we formulate a utility optimization problem to deal with the key management and data routing problem in a QKD network and find an efficient solution based on Lyapunov optimization techniques.